 NUI Galway Host Free Family Events for National Engineers Week

-Speaking about engineering and Engineers Week, Professor Gerry Lyons, Dean of the College of Engineering and Informatics at NUI Galway, said: “Engineering is an exciting profession.
+Speaking about Engineers Week, Professor Gerard Lyons, Dean of the College of Engineering and Informatics at NUI Galway, said: “Engineering is an exciting profession.
 Everything around you has been engineered in some way, yet you may not see the engineers behind the scenes.
 Engineers take maths and science from the lab to invent, design, and build things that matter.
 By dreaming up creative and practical solutions, engineers are changing the world all the time.
-Come and explore engineering through cool, fun and exciting demonstrations, meet with practicing engineers and IT specialists, learn about robotics, mobile phone apps, sports engineering, building design, renewable energies, medical implants and much more.”
+We encourage you to come and explore engineering through cool, fun and exciting demonstrations, meet with practicing engineers and IT specialists, learn about robotics, mobile phone apps, sports engineering, building design, renewable energies, medical implants and much more.”

 Transition Year students will be able to participate in a dedicated ‘Youth Enterprise Ideation Camp’.
 During this two-day camp, students will focus on solving real world challenges using technology.
 At the end of the camp teams will present their ideas to a professional jury and winners will go forward to a national competition at Intel, Leixlip in April 2013.

 Other activities include an interactive engineering show for primary school pupils, ‘Airmazing’, a second-level students event which will re-imagine the works of pioneering Irish Structural Engineer Peter Rice, and an event that will include the local Coderdojo Club.